 The below video shows you how social paywalls work:

 The ability to pay for content with a social post has been in existence for quite a while, but it has generally been limited in capacity.
 Most social paywall tools out there allowed you to only accept “payment” via tweet.
 Others only did Facebook posts.
 These days, however, there are several tools that allow you to set up the tool once on your site and then accept social posting “payment” from your content consumers for any of the popular social networks.

 source: Pay With a Tweet

 Social paywalls have been successfully used by huge and trusted brands such as Starbucks, Cisco, HubSpot, and the BBC.
-Several of the best solutions, that are also affordable, include: Pay With a Tweet, Girafi (lots of functionality) and, if you’re using WordPress, Social Locker and Pay With a Like are two great options.
+Several of the best solutions, that are also affordable, include: Pay With a Tweet, Girafi (lots of functionality) and, if you’re using WordPress, Social Locker is a great option.